Living Forgiving Remembering

 Innocent victims and vulnerable groups suffer.
 In short, the world has countless divisions.
 How can we overcome differences?
 How do we create empathy?
 Should we try to understand the motives of those responsible for violence?
 Can forgiveness play a part?

 Living Forgiving Remembering brings together works based on the themes of tolerance, reconciliation and forgiveness.
 They suggest various ways in which social and political differences might be overcome.

-The exhibition is currently featured in De Kerk by Museum Arnhem in The Netherlands.
+The exhibition is in collaboration with Museum Arnhem in The Netherlands.